tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 > What if an expression does not have an entry in a Japanese to Japanese dictionary?

 It most certainly has.
-If you can't find it in a Yomichan dictionary, look it up on
+If you can't find it in a Rikaitan dictionary, look it up on
 [www.weblio.jp](https://www.weblio.jp/)
 or use the web search.
 For example, [here](https://www.weblio.jp/content/%E9%A0%AD%E8%A7%92%28%E3%81%A8%E3%81%86%E3%81%8B%E3%81%8F%29%E3%82%92%E7%8F%BE%28%E3%81%82%E3%82%89%E3%82%8F%29%E3%83%BB%E3%81%99)
 you can find a definition for 「頭角を現す」.

-> What if it's not voiced in the Yomichan audio?
+> What if it's not voiced in the Rikaitan audio?

 It's not a big deal,
 but you can try searching on